NYPL-publicdomain/greenbooks/README.md

 21 volumes, 1937 - 1964

+There are two derivatives for each page -- a .txt file with the raw OCR data, and an .hocr file with coordinate box data for the OCR data.

-All .txt file names correspond to the imageID of the original captures -- i.e.:
+All file names correspond to the imageID of the original captures -- i.e.:

-`{$captureID}g.txt` is the OCRed output of `{$captureID}g.jpg`
+`{$captureID}g.txt` is the OCRed output of `{$captureID}g.jpg` `{$captureID}g.hocr` is the coordinate OCR output of `{$captureID}g.jpg`

 e.g.:
-`5207705g.txt` is the OCRed output of `5207705g.jpg`
+`5207705g.txt` is the OCRed output of `5207705g.jpg` `5207705g.hocr` is the coordinate OCR output of `5207705g.jpg`

+## Images
 Primary source images can be sourced this way:

 - http://images.nypl.org/index.php?id={$imageID}&t=w (760px)